-AppMon installations (Server, Collector, Client,...) are shipped with an Oracle Java 8 JRE.
-We always used use the most recent JRE version for all of our AppMon releases , to guarantee a stable and reliable deployment.
+AppMon installations (Server, Collector, Client,...) are always shipped with a running an Oracle Java 8 JRE.
+We always used the most recent version for all of our AppMon releases, to guarantee a stable and reliable deployment.
 Over time it can happen, that the shipped JRE is outdated.
-Why this is important?
-Newer versions always the JRE version that ships with AppMon may become outdated.
-This is of concern because new JRE releases typically contain security updates and bugfixes.
-Thus, it makes sense to keep the JRE updated , to avoid security vulnerabilities and avoid other known problems.
+Why this can be is important?
+Newer versions always containing security updates and bugfixes.
+Thus, it makes sense to keep the JRE updated, to avoid security vulnerabilities and fix avoid other known problems.
 This article describes:

-When you install Dynatrace AppMon you will get the follwoing following JREs on Windows and Linux:
+When you install Dynatrace AppMon you will get the follwoing JREs on Windows and Linux:

 Which JREs are supported

 Until now, AppMon only supported the Oracle JREs.
-Starting with OpenJDK Update 192, we now also support OpenJDK.
-This is important as OpenJDK 8 will ship security updates longer for Java 8 than Oracle will.
+Starting with OpenJDK Update 192 we also support OpenJDK.
+This is important as OpenJDK 8 will ship security updates longer than Oracle.

 For AppMon 7.1 we only offer the JRE that comes with the installer.
-Newer Updates have to updates must be provided and deployed by the customer.
+Newer Updates have to be provided and deployed by the customer.
 We support the following runtimes:

-Starting with AppMon 7.2, Dynatrace offers JRE update packs that provides provide you with a recent Java runtime, including security fixes.
-There is no need (possibility) option to deploy a custom runtime.
+Starting with AppMon 7.2, Dynatrace offers JRE update packs that provides you with a recent Java runtime, including security fixes.
+There is no need (possibility) to deploy a custom runtime.